c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 In the main loop, the Selector.select method is called.
 This method blocks until at least one of the registered events occurs.
 Then the Selector.selectedKeys() method returns a Set of the SelectionKey objects for which events have occurred.
 Iterating through the SelectionKey objects, it’s possible to determine what I/O event (connect, accept, read, write) has happened and which I/O objects (ServerSocketChannel, SocketChannel) have been associated with that event.

-When a SelectionKey indicates that the connection acceptance event has happend, it’s made a non-blocking ServerSocketChannel.accept call.
-After that the created SocketChannel is configured in the non-blocking mode and is registered on the same Selector object with the SelectionKey.OP_READ argument to specify that the event of read is interesting.
+When a SelectionKey indicates that the connection acceptance event has happened, it’s made a non-blocking ServerSocketChannel.accept call.
+After that the created SocketChannel is configured in the non-blocking mode and is registered on the same Selector object with the SelectionKey.OP_READ argument to specify that the event of reading is interesting.

+hint not guarantee

 When a SelectionKey indicates that the read event has happened, it’s made a non-blocking SocketChannel.read call to read data from SocketChannel into a new ByteByffer.
-After that the SocketChannel is registered on the same Selector object with the SelectionKey.OP_WRITE argument to specify that the event of write is interesting.
+After that, the SocketChannel is registered on the same Selector object with the SelectionKey.OP_WRITE argument to specify that the event of write is interesting.
 Additionally, the ByteBuffer object is used as an _attachment_.

 When a SelectionKeys indicates that the write event has happened, it’s made a non-blocking SocketChannel.write call to write data